IMPACT STRATEGY

 • The inaugural cohort of Project Fire engaged in some reflective activities at the Session Zero of the Fellowship.

 • Four local philanthropic organizations, united by a shared commitment to building trust among nonprofits and philanthropies for sustainable impact in the social good sector, join forces to launch Project Fire.
-(From left: Louisa Dearlove, Chief of Staff, Rethink Foundation; Karen Cheung, Trustee & Chief Strategist and Peter Poon, Chief Program Officer, The D. H. Chen Foundation; Sunny Lee, Program Director and Tobey Yung, Senior Project Manager, Chow Tai Fook Foundation)
+(From left: Louisa Dearlove, Chief of Staff, Rethink Foundation; Karen Cheung, Trustee & Chief Strategist and Peter Poon, Chief Program Officer, The D. H. Chen Foundation; Sunny Lee, Program Director and Tobey Yung, Senior Project Manager, Chow Tai Fook Charity Foundation)

 • The inaugural cohort of Project Fire consists of 24 social good organizations committed to fostering connections through an eight-month Fellowship Program.